1 Definitions - Name - Object - Registered Address - Duration - FINANCE

 2.3 Suspension and Exclusion

-A Member who fails to pay a EuroISPA membership invoice within 60 days will automatically be Suspended and will lose his voting rights.
-In case of a council meeting, the Suspended Member will not be taken into account for the calculation of the quorum.
+After a EuroISPA membership invoice is issued, a reminder will be sent to the Member who fails to pay within 30 days.
+A Member who fails to pay a EuroISPA membership invoice within 60 days will be automatically suspended and will lose his voting rights.
+In case of council meeting, the suspended Member will not be taken into account for the calculation of the quorum.

 A Member will be excluded:

-- a.
-If its obligations to the Grouping are seriously or repeatedly neglected,
+- If its obligations to the Grouping are seriously or repeatedly neglected ,

-- b.
-If it has joined a similar international Grouping without the prior agreement of the Council,
+- If it has joined a similar international Grouping without the prior agreement of the Council,

-- d.
-If the Member brings the Grouping into disrepute,
+- If the Member brings the Grouping into disrepute,

 2.4 Clauses Regarding Withdrawal, Exclusion or Loss of Status of Member

-When a Member leaves the Grouping for any reason whatsoever, including Exclusion, the total value of the dues reverting to the Member shall be determined on the basis of the assets of the Group as present at the time when membership ceases.
-A Member leaving the Grouping shall not be entitled to the reimbursement of any contributions that may have been made in excess of the total of subscriptions or joining fees paid.
-In order to avoid the interests of the Grouping being endangered by the withdrawal of a Member, the Council shall also be able to deci de, in the case of a contribution in kind, to reimburse the Member with the value of this contribution rather than return it.
-It shall also be able to decide on the date when the sums due to the withdrawing or Excluded Member shall be returned.
-This period cannot, however, be greater than two years from the withdrawal or Exclusion.
-Members withdrawing, excluded or having lost status remain bound by all the obligations contracted by the Grouping up to the date of their withdrawal or Exclusion or loss of status of Member.
-The leaving Member shall continue to owe the Grouping all contributions called for, under whatever heading, and due up to this date.
+When a Member leaves the grouping for any reason whatsoever, including exclusion, the value of the dues reverting to the Member shall be determined on the basis of the assets of the group as present at the time when membership ceases.
+Members withdrawing or excluded or having lost status remain bound by all the obligations contracted by the grouping up to the date of their withdrawal or exclusion or loss of status of Member.
+The leaving Member shall continue to owe the grouping all contributions called for, under whatever heading, and due up to this date.